Obamacare sign-up deadline expected to bring demand surge, confusion

-NEW YORK, Dec 20 (Reuters) - Americans have only a few more days to sign up for insurance plans created under President Barack Obama’s healthcare law to ensure coverage starts on Jan.
-1, a deadline that could triple demand and strain enrollment systems.
+NEW YORK (Reuters) - Americans have only a few more days to sign up for insurance plans created under President Barack Obama’s healthcare law to ensure coverage starts on January 1, a deadline that could triple demand and strain enrollment systems.

 More than 500,000 people have signed up for the new coverage under Obamacare, as the law is popularly known, according to a Reuters tally of reports from state and federally run exchanges.